ngrok/ngrok-operator/docs/README.md

   </a>
 </p>

-# ngrok Kubernetes Ingress Controller Documentation
+# ngrok Kubernetes Operator Documentation

 This is the ngrok ingress controller.
 It can be deployed and operated to a cluster and operated by a team allowing others to create ingress objects to dynamically self service ingress to their apps and services using a shared ngrok account.
 This is a great way to get started with ngrok and Kubernetes.